 |Governing Body:||Boccia International Sports Federation (BISFed)|

-To throw the red or blue colored (a coin toss decides the color) leather balls as close as possible to a white target ball (Jack).
+To throw the red or blue coloured (a coin toss decides the colour) leather balls as close as possible to a white target ball (Jack).

 Male and female players compete either as individuals or in pairs or teams of three (mixed gender).